staadecker/utoc-membership-system/components/membership-form-frontend/README.md

 5. For the form submission to submit properly, you need to also be [running `membership-form-backend` locally](../membership-form-backend/README.md).

+### Running on squarespace (as a test)

+1. Make sure the variable `isDevelopment` in `index.html` is still `true`.

+2. Copy paste the content of `index.html` into a hidden webpage on Squarespace using the "Code" component on squarespace.

+3. Test it (see below)!

 ### Testing the form

 While completing the form, check the following: